 Unemployment Rate in Poland averaged 12.33 percent from 1990 until 2021, reaching an all time high of 20.70 percent in February of 2003 and a record low of 0.30 percent in January of 1990.
 This page provides the latest reported value for - Poland Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Poland Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

-Unemployment Rate in Poland is expected to be 5.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Poland to stand at 5.10 in 12 months time.
-In the long-term, the Poland Unemployment Rate is projected to trend around 5.10 percent in 2020, according to our econometric models.
+Unemployment Rate in Poland is expected to be 6.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Unemployment Rate in Poland to stand at 6.10 in 12 months time.
+In the long-term, the Poland Unemployment Rate is projected to trend around 5.50 percent in 2022 and 5.40 percent in 2023, according to our econometric models.